QHose/QRSMeteor/pages/saas apis detailed steps.md

+# Introduction

+In the steps below we will outline how you can setup a multitenant Qlik Cloud analytics environment using the APIs.

 # Step 1 - Create a  Target Tenant

 - Generate client_id and client_secret Oauth credentials (OAuth clients and their associated credentials do not expire.
 Once created, you can regenerate the secret for the OAuth client, or delete the client altogether.)